JolonB/Furious5AVC/README.md

 ### Cloning/Downloading
 #### Repository
 In the terminal enter: `git clone http://www.github.com/JolonB/Furious5AVC/` or `git clone git@github.com:JolonB/Furious5AVC.git`.
-If you follow either of these with a file path on the Pi or your PC, it will save it there.
+If you follow either of these with a file path on the Pi or your PC, it will save it there (e.g. `git clone http://www.github.com/JolonB/Furious5AVC/ Desktop/AVC/<foldername>`).

 #### Branch
 If you only want to clone a branch, enter: `git clone -b <branch> git@github.com:JolonB/Furious5AVC.git`.